Amrutha Manjunath

 Research

-Abstract: This paper studies how language barriers impact internal migration, inequality between skilled and unskilled workers, and welfare using rich microdata from India applied to a static spatial general equilibrium framework.
-I document that (1) consistent with lower incentives, workers migrate less often to locations where they face high language barriers, (2) consistent with comparative advantage, migrants with language barriers are employed in speaking-intensive occupations less often, (3) consistent with selection, migrants with language barriers get a wage premium, and (4) these patterns are strongest for unskilled workers.
-To explain these facts, I develop and estimate a quantitative model.
-Through the lens of the model, I show that removing language barriers increases internal migration by 6.2 percentage points, enhances welfare by 1.2 percent, and reduces inequality between skilled and unskilled workers by 1.9 percentage points.
+Abstract: This paper studies how language barriers impact internal migration, the skill premium, and aggregate welfare using rich microdata from India applied to a quantitative spatial general equilibrium framework.
+I first document four empirical facts: (1) workers migrate less often to locations where they face high language barriers; (2) migrants with high language barriers are employed less often in speaking-intensive occupations; (3) migrants with high language barriers get a wage premium; and (4) these patterns are strongest for unskilled workers.
+To explain these facts, I then develop and estimate a static migration model in which heterogeneous workers sort across occupations and locations by skill and language, with wages accounting for worker selection and adjusting in general equilibrium.
+I show through the lens of the model how language barriers, by increasing worker sorting and selection, significantly obstruct internal migration, augment skill premium, and reduce aggregate welfare.
 As economies shift towards services, language barriers increasingly impede aggregate gains due to the rising prevalence of speaking-intensive occupations.
-The importance of language barriers resulting from structural change lowered internal migration by 7.2 percentage points, lowered welfare by 1.9 percent, and increased inequality between skilled and unskilled workers by 3.4 percentage points.
-Finally, I argue that welfare benefits of implementing language programs outweigh costs.
+In the absence of language barriers—relative to observed changes—structural change would have increased aggregate welfare by 1.9 percent.
+Finally, I calibrate costs of both program provision and learning languages to evaluate potential benefits of language programs for unskilled migrants.
+Using the calibrated model, I argue that welfare benefits of implementing language programs would outweigh costs.

 Presentations